(Subcategories required) Quick Start: Deploying via Docker (Single Instance)

 docker compose logs

-Advanced: Handling Self-Signed Certificates (On-Premise Exchange)
+For handling self-signed certificates in On-Premise Exchange setups, see Advanced: Handling Self-Signed Certificates (On-Premise Exchange) article.